working-group-two/docs.wgtwo.com/docs/auth-subscriber-deauthorization.md

 ---
-title: OAuth2 Deauthorization
+title: OAuth 2.0 Deauthorization
 topic: auth
-type: how-to
+type: explanation
 roles:
   - THIRD_PARTY_DEVELOPER
 ---

-# OAuth2 Deauthorization
+# OAuth 2.0 Deauthorization

 For third party apps, we require app developers to implement subscriber initiated [revoking of consent](/auth/explanation/why-support-user-revoking-of-consent/), so that they can easily deauthorize an application.